j-pohl/react-art-website/README.md

 #Artwebsite made with React

-(Click here to see project live)[https://jessicapohl.herokuapp.com/]
+[Click here to view latest version of this project] (https://jessicapohl.herokuapp.com/)

 ---